Thank you for stopping by www.jlbrassiene.com

-Although self-taught in the world of visual arts, I have always had a keen interest in the surrealism movement and above all renowned artists such as R. Magritte, M. Caram, C. Welts-Stein, R. Olbinski, Michael Cheval and many others.
+Although self-taught in the world of visual arts, I have a keen interest in the surrealist, impressionist and pointillism movements.
+Renowned artists such as René Magritte, M. Caram, R. Olbinski, Georges Seurat, Auguste Renoir fascinate me.
 But my presumed talents were set aside when I’ve gotten the virus of the sea and great outdoors.

 If I don't have a degree in fine arts, at least I have a degree in marine technology.
 This means, I have poor perspective knowledge and limited theory of colors so that I let myself be guided by my intuition.
 OK, I admit it's not the main point of this bio and I could avoid this slight digression.
 So, time to draw a line under it.